 (Originally published January 2015)

 There was a Forum section of Prodigy for discussion threads and one was devoted to its fictitious high school world.
-Users would post intros to their characters (<New girl: Shaunna’s first day>) and other users would reply to the thread with their own characters interacting with the initial subject’s characters (<4th Period: Calculus>).
+Users would post intros to their characters (<New girl: Shaunna’s first day>) then other users would reply to the thread with their own characters interacting with the initial subject’s characters (<4th Period: Calculus>).
 This world was better than the MTV my parents so desperately sought to hide from me, in that I learned ALL.
 KINDS.
 OF STUFF.
 I was actually a pretty popular writer.
 My characters saw a lot of (inter)action but any time some jock got a little too virtually friendly (“He stroked Carrie’s thigh and moved in for the kiss.
 Then she–“), I did an about-face and replied with a surly homey-don’t-play-that.
 As a blushing child, I rarely sneaked a peek at the threads labeled ‘explicit content’ but I also didn’t want anyone to know that I was underage (of puberty).
-So I posted a thread detailing the excruciatingly difficult decision that my character, high school sophomore, Maya made to have an abortion.
+So I posted a thread detailing the excruciatingly difficult decision that my character, high school sophomore Maya, made to have an abortion.

-I did my best to research the details of an abortion (circa 1994 when Clinton had made then-waves with his politics) but couldn’t get past the parental blocks on the rinky-dink (state of the art circa 1994) computer.
+I did my best to research the details of an abortion (circa 1994 when Clinton had made then-waves with his politics) but couldn’t get past the parental blocks on the rinky-dink (state-of-the-art, circa 1994) computer.
 Suffice it to say, I focused on the emotions of the moment instead.